Skip to content ↓

 HEAD OF CURRICULUM DEVELOPMENT

-Nimish joined the Creative Education Trust Education team, initially on a secondment in January 2021, supporting schools with the process of collaborative curriculum development.
+Nimish joined the Creative Education Trust education team, initially on a secondment in January 2021, supporting schools with the process of collaborative curriculum development.
 An experienced senior leader, Nimish has a keen interest in the use of educational research to improve the implementation of a knowledge-rich curriculum.

-Jo Chambers
+Joanne Chambers

 HEAD OF ATTENDANCE & ADMISSIONS